-- 5.7.
+- 5.9.
 The NPS-UD requires Auckland Council to enable buildings of at least six or more storeys within walkable catchments of the city centre, metropolitan centres and rapid transit stations.
-In order to give effect to the requirements of the NPS-UD, Auckland Council is proposing to upzone these catchments using a modified version of the existing Terraced Housing and Apartment Building "(THAB") zone that will enable developments of six or more storeys to be built. - We are concerned that the modified THAB rules will see the encouragement of a uniform 6 storey approach to development across Auckland.
-We believe that a healthy built environment entails a varied skyline; with greater density close to centres and along transport routes, before lowering the further out you get. - 5.9.
+In order to give effect to the requirements of the NPS-UD, Auckland Council is proposing to upzone these catchments using a modified version of the existing Terraced Housing and Apartment Building "(THAB") zone that will enable developments of "up to" six storeys to be built within the THAB - 5.10.
+We are concerned that the modified THAB rules will see the encouragement of a uniform 6 storey approach to development across Auckland.
+We believe that a healthy built environment entails a varied skyline; with greater density close to centres and along transport routes, before lowering the further out you get. - 5.11.
 We would also stress that the NPS-UD sets six storeys as the minimum, in many cases developments higher than six storeys would be appropriate.
-We recommend rules that enable greater height and more flexible design rules, where appropriate within the THAB zone (e.g., close to centres and along transport routes).
+We recommend rules that enable greater height and more flexible design rules, where appropriate within the THAB zone (e.g., close to centres and along transport routes). - 5.12.

-5.10.
 The proposed rules could also have further unintended design consequences for the city.
-For example, if 6 storey developments become the most feasible residential developments, we could run the risk of the city ending up with only 6 storey developments.
+For example, if six storey developments become the most feasible residential developments, we could run the risk of the city ending up with only six storey developments.
 We encourage Auckland Council to work closely with residential developers to encourage incentives for a wide range of development density and designs, including rules that support developments that are closer to eight to ten storeys in height where appropriate.